I can’t believe we are getting ready to roll into 2021 hopefully under better circumstances than we’ve had in 2020.

 We saved our money from a young age and went on to have part-time and full-time jobs throughout the years into College and University.

-We were fortunate to grow up in families who taught us the value of money and to save for what we wanted but we never relied on anyone even during tough times.
+However, we were fortunate to grow up in families who taught us the value of money and to save for what we wanted.

 It was important for us to learn from our experiences rather than to be bailed out all the time but that didn’t stop me from needing a loan from my mum and dad when I was 29.